 Jobina Sitoh 司徒加恩 is an emerging Chinese-Malaysian actor, performer, and artist from Vancouver, British Columbia.
 A recent York University Acting Conservatory graduate, Jobina is currently based in Toronto, Ontario, and works in theatre, film, and television.
-She has performed with Theatre Passe Muraille, Open Heart Surgery Theatre, fu-GEN Theatre, Mixed Company Theatre, Riot King, and more.
-Select credits include Dionysus in Bakkhai, directed by David Jansen at York University, and Maggie Chun in Maggie Chun’s First Love and Last Wedding by Helen Ho, winner of the 2023 Toronto Fringe New Play Contest, and directed by Julia Edda Pape.
-Jobina is also an emerging playwright and is currently in the early stages of developing an untitled verbatim theatre piece that explores immigration, marriage, parenthood, culture, and gender.
-Through Tarragon Theatre’s Generating Pages workshop, Jobina developed her first work-in-progress, Almost, under the tutelage of Ho Ka Kei (Jeff Ho).
+Jobina has performed with Theatre Passe Muraille, Open Heart Surgery Theatre, fu-GEN Theatre, Mixed Company Theatre, Riot King, and more.
+Select credits include The Disappeared in Erased by Coleen Shirin Macpherson at Theatre Passe Muraille, Dionysus in Bakkhai, directed by David Jansen at York University, and Maggie Chun in Maggie Chun’s First Love and Last Wedding by Helen Ho, winner of the 2023 Toronto Fringe New Play Contest, and directed by Julia Edda Pape.
+Jobina is also an emerging playwright and is currently in the early stages of developing a documentary theatre piece that explores immigration, marriage, parenthood, culture, and gender.

 Photo by Samantha Hurley